 Attribution notice: Most Scripture quotations taken from the NASB.

-Author's note: If you enjoyed this post, you may also enjoy Holy Fire Baptism, The Burning Ones, The Fiery Sufferings of the Believer, and The Happy Hunters on Fire.
+Author's note: If you enjoyed this post, you may also enjoy Holy Fire Baptism, The Burning Ones, Songs of the Holy Fire, The Fiery Sufferings of the Believer, and The Happy Hunters on Fire.
 I also recommend Should you fear the Lord? and Salvation with Fear and Trembling.
 You may also access the Main Directory for this blog, or my complete blog directory at Writing for the Master.

 Do You Want to Know Him?